SWFSC/viame-web-noaa-gcp/docs/deployment-split.md

 ### Web VM

-Once the VMs have been created, download the install script to the VM, make it executable, and then run the install script from within the VM.
-Respond 'no' to the PAM overwrite question.
-This install script does not install GPU drivers, and thus all commands can be passed to the VM from Cloud Shell.
+Once the VMs have been created and variables have been set, run the following command to download the install script to the VM, make it executable, and finally run the install script.

 ``` bash
 gcloud compute ssh $INSTANCE_NAME_WEB --zone=$ZONE \